-Any employee who is notified that any area utility in the area is going to shut down their services, at any time of the Agency's work day at the Agency, must contact the Administrative Services Director so that a judgment of necessity will.
-Information on the utility service, caller, and contact phoe number should be taken into consideration obtained for the Administrative Services Director to contact.
-In before the absence of the Administrative Services Director, contact the Health Officer. shutdown occurs.
-We do not want services interrupted if during business hours unless it is not necessary and an emergency or the utility company cannot fix the problem after Agency hours.
+Any employee who is notified that any area utility is going to shut down their services, at any time of the Agency's work day, must contact the Administrative Services Director.
+Information on the utility service, caller, and contact phone number should be obtained for the Administrative Services Director to contact.
+In the absence of the Administrative Services Director, contact the Health Officer.
+We do not want services interrupted during business hours unless it is an emergency or the utility company cannot fix the problem after Agency hours.

-L. BURGLARY OR VANDALISTM TO THE AGENCY
+L. BURGLARY OR VANDALISM TO THE AGENCY